Max Payne

 SetupStatus Quo

-Max Payne works a dead-end job in the Cold Case office, obsessively reviewing files about his wife and child's unsolved murder three years ago.
-He's a shell of a man, consumed by grief and vengeance.
+Max Payne works alone in the cold case basement office, obsessively reviewing files about his wife and child's murder three years ago.
+He's a ghost of his former self, consumed by grief and the need for vengeance.

 Theme